This post contains an affiliate link.

 The vampires and werewolves of Forks, Washington face a new threat when Victoria seeks revenge against Edward and Bella.
 Though werewolves and vampires are natural enemies, they will have to work together if they want to save their loved ones from the mayhem which is swiftly approaching.
 The conflict and constant tug-of-war between Edward and Jacob over Bella finally comes to a head, with Bella making her final choice.

-This is the third book in the Twilight series.
 If you love drama and angst, then this is the book for you!
 I just finished Eclipse this evening, and it definitely left me feeling sad.
 The ending is so tragic and even though I know that everything will turn out alright in the end, I still feel so sorry for poor Jacob.

 It seems to me that this story revolves less around action and more around relationships and feelings.
 It completely capitalizes on the love triangle between Jacob, Bella and Edward.
 Their feelings, motivations, guilt trips, selfish actions, fights, and hissy fits are all on glorious display for the reader to bask in.
 It feels like watching a soap opera from up close.
 Personally, I would have liked a bit less of the angst, squabbling and indecision, but I can see how it would appeal to a younger audience.